linuxaustralia/constitution_and_policies/constitution.md

 ### _PrePur_: Purpose of the organisation

-_PrePur-1_: Linux Australia is established with the purpose of advancing the open source and related technologies in Australia:
+_PrePur-1_: Linux Australia is established with the purpose of advancing open source and related technologies in Australia:

 * conducting and publishing research into improvements to the processes used in open source and related technologies,
 * working with government at all levels to ensure that the interests of the open source and related technologies are represented in regard to the public decision-making process, and